Keepsake (video game): Gameplay

-Development
+Development and release

 The engine behind Keepsake is called Glyph.
 It is mostly built on open source projects.
 The developers stated that the main reason for that was the cross-platform issue.
 The game 3D engine is Crystal Space; it works on Linux, Mac OS X and Windows.
 The sound engine uses DirectSound3D, but it can also support OpenAL for cross-platform.

+The game was first released in Germany by Frogster Interactive on November 19, 2005, and in France by Micro Application on February 17, 2006.
+The game was also released in various other European territories by Lighthouse Interactive on February 24 with English, Dutch, and Italian localizations, followed later by Polish, Spanish, and Russian ones.
+The game shipped in North America on March 29, 2006.

 A patch was released for the European version which added a map of the Academy to be displayed from the game control console.
 The map was purely for display; the player could not use it for quick navigation to a room as in Simon the Sorcerer.

 Reception

 The game received mixed reviews.
 The game received a score of 5.2 out of 10 from GameSpot, who commented on the game's lackluster plot but interesting puzzles.
-IGN gave the game a 7.2 rating out of 10, noting the second half of the game "included impossibly difficult puzzles that didn't make sense most of the time".
+IGN gave the game a 7.2 rating out of 10, noting the second half of the game featured "impossibly difficult" puzzles to solve.
 Currently the game has accumulated a 68% rating on Metacritic and 70% on GameRankings.